-Informal-sector incomes have remained persistently higher than those in the poorest rural regions despite the continued flow of rural-urban migration.
+Informal-sector incomes have remained persistently higher than those in the poorest rural regions, despite the continued flow of rural-urban migration.
 The Nobel laureate Sir Arthur Lewis in the 1950s viewed traditional-sector workers, petty traders such as newspaper hawkers, as unproductive and essentially engaged in distractions from the main urban work of industrialization.
 But if wages are persistently higher in very competitive activities such as urban informal work than in rural work, this likely reflects higher productivities as well.
 Consequently, a revisionist view espousing the constructive role of cities (that includes their informal sectors) in economic development has taken hold.
 This approach has been championed by the Dar es Salaam-based UN-Habitat, in its "State of the World's Cities" reports.
 The 2001 report systematically criticized what it termed the "anti-urban bias of the development agencies."
-Acting on the strong development tradition beginning with the Lewis skepticism of the urban informal sector, developed with the Todaro migration model (examined later in this chapter) emphasizing the negative consequences of urban bias for both efficiency and equity, continuing with the influential work of the integrated rural development school of the 1970s and recast and reemphasized in recent years under the Wolfensohn and subsequent presidencies at the World Bank, development agencies have indeed stressed rural development rhetorically.
-Many scholars have concluded, however, that this rhetoric often goes untranslated into real resources for the rural areas so that any pro-rural bias of development agencies is typically little more than a partial correction to the overriding forces for urban bias.
+Acting on the strong development tradition beginning with the Lewis skepticism of the urban informal sector, developed with the Todaro migration model (examined later in this chapter) emphasizing the negative consequences of urban bias for both efficiency and equity, continuing with the influential work of the integrated rural development school of the 1970s and recast and reemphasized under the Wolfensohn and subsequent presidencies at the World Bank, development agencies have indeed stressed rural development rhetorically.
+Many scholars have concluded, however, that this rhetoric often goes untranslated into real resources for the rural areas so that any prorural bias of development agencies is typically little more than a partial correction to the overriding forces for urban bias.
 However, the renewed focus on the development role of cities is an important trend.
 Besides UN-Habitat, the World Bank and other agencies have placed increasing emphasis on improved urban development.
 The new focus is on how to make cities in developing countries more dynamic engines of growth and more livable environments, and it promises to be one of the more important streams of emerging research and policy analysis in economic development in coming years.
 In any case, while medium-size cities undoubtedly deserve greater attention for the constructive role they play in the development process, this does not obviate the problem of overconcentration of activities in first-city urban giantism.

 The important role that the informal sector plays in providing income opportunities for the poor is clear.
-There is some question, however, as to whether the informal sector is merely a holding ground for people awaiting entry into the formal sector and as such is a transitional phase that must be made as comfortable as possible without perpetuating its existence until it is itself absorbed by the formal sector or whether it is here to stay and should in fact be promoted as a major source of employment and income for the urban labor force.
+There is some question, however, as to whether the informal sector is merely a holding ground for people awaiting entry into the formal sector and as such is a transitional phase that must be made as comfortable as possible without perpetuating its existence until it is itself absorbed by the formal sector or whether it is here to stay and should in fact be promoted as a major source of employment and income for the urban labor force, or some combination.
+The answer is likely to differ by country.
+A 2012 study by Isabel Günther and Andrey Launov found that for the case of Cote d'Ivoire, about half of those working in the informal sector fell into each category of "opportunity" or "last resort."